nasa/prog_models/README.md

 C. Teubert, C. Kulkarni, M. Corbetta, K. Jarvis, M. Daigle, Prognostics Model Python Package, v1.3, May 2022.
 URL https://github.com/nasa/prog_models.

 ## Acknowledgements
 The structure and algorithms of this package are strongly inspired by the [MATLAB Prognostics Model Library](https://github.com/nasa/PrognosticsModelLibrary).
-We would like to recognize Matthew Daigle and the rest of the team that contributed to the Prognostics Model Library for the contributions their work on the MATLAB library made to the design of prog_models
+We would like to recognize Matthew Daigle and the rest of the team that contributed to the Prognostics Model Library for the contributions their work on the MATLAB library made to the design of prog_models.

 ## Notices